Find out about Community Infrastructure Levy

 When will we introduce CIL?

-In late 2021, we aim to publish a draft Charging Schedule for public consultation.
+We need to publish a draft Charging Schedule for public consultation.
 This is before progressing with the process to introduce CIL.
 We'll add details of consultation (and timescales) to this page when confirmed.
 The consultation is unlikely to be before the first half of 2022.